Window Grilles Provide Homes Unique, Historic Touches

 Here are some available grille types offered by Pella of Casper, as well as conveniences that come with each:

 - Integral Light Technology (ILT) Grilles

-Some windows include a nonglare foam spacer that then is installed between the grilles to create a shadow that gives the look of individual glass panes — presenting an authentic look of true divided-light windows.
+Some windows include a nonglare foam spacer that then is installed between the grilles to create a shadow that gives the impression of individual glass panes — presenting an authentic look of true divided-light windows.

-ILT grilles are a great solution for homeowners wanting windows that are an authentic complementary match for their traditional or historic architecture.
+ILT grilles are a great solution for homeowners seeking windows that are an authentic complementary match for their traditional or historic architecture.
 These grilles can be provided in unfinished or prefinished stained wood, or painted and primed fiberglass or vinyl.

 - Simulated Divided-Light Grilles (SDL)

 SDL grilles use the same approach as ILT grilles, with grilles adhered to the inside and outside of the glass.
 Unlike ILT grilles, SDL grilles typically do not include a spacer between the grille and the glass.

 Unlike other divided-light grilles, removable grilles are connected to the interior side of windows with latches.
 This allows the grilles to be removed and makes cleaning the glass more convenient, while still providing the look of divided windowpanes in the window.
 Like divided-light grilles that are adhered to the window, though, removable grilles can be created in unfinished wood, prefinished stained wood or painted and primed.

 - Between-The-Glass Grilles